 JD: So this is an object created as a result of an action, and both the action [the process] and the painting [as object] are valid.

 RT: Oh, yes.
-When he demonstrated his foot painting for the press, for example, the result was hung on the wall and stayed there for the duration of the show.
+When he demonstrated his foot painting for the press, the result was hung on the wall and stayed there for the duration of the show.

-JD: One of the things that I liked about your commentary (as you were explaining the performance to the audience at MoMA) is how you brought into relief the materiality of the medium, the difficulty of the exercise, the challenge of physically making the work.
-One wouldn’t have understood this by just looking at the pictures, nor would one have necessarily thought about it as an integral part of the performance.
-So when you were saying that cement is actually very heavy and hard to manipulate, unlike making a mud pie or working with wet sand, we can begin to appreciate that the physical strength needed to move this “mud” the way he did was an important part of the piece.
+JD: One of the things that I really liked about your commentary [as you were explaining the performance to the audience at MoMA] is how you brought into relief the materiality of the medium, the difficulty of the exercise, the challenge of physically making the work.
+One wouldn’t have understood this by just looking at the pictures, nor would you have necessarily thought about it as an integral part of the performance.
+So when you were saying that cement is actually very heavy and hard to manipulate, versus making a mud pie or working with wet sand, we can begin to appreciate that the physical strength needed to move this ‘mud’ the way he did was an important part of the piece.

 RT: He was. [laughter]

-JD: But I think this is important that you showed that executing the work required a certain muscularity and a certain aggressiveness which was perhaps an important part of the work.
+JD: But I think [it] is important that you showed that executing the work required a certain muscularity and a certain aggressiveness which [was] perhaps an important part of the work.
 By contrast, when you approached the mud, I must say you seemed to approach it somewhat gently [laughter] or gingerly [more laughter].
-I also liked when you expressed your fear as you approached the act, because it made me wonder what was going through his mind.
+I also liked when you expressed your fear as you approached the act, because it makes me wonder what was going through his mind.

 RT: Yes, you are right.
 I have no idea what he was thinking although we have some interviews in which he talked about this work.
 I wish we could channel him here because now that I have had this experience, I have lots of questions.
 How did you actually feel?
 Was it different from doing painting?
 Was it really that heavy?

 But going back to my self-identification before the audience, I thought it was important that the legitimacy and authenticity of the work that he had made was not undermined by what I did without really knowing what had actually happened.
 It was really an historical reconstruction.